kenichikawaguchi/portal/README.rst

 License
 =======

 Distributed under the MIT License.
-See `LICENSE.txt` for more information.
+See `LICENSE.txt <./LICENSE>`_ for more information.